John Davis (tight end): Dallas Cowboys

-Davis was selected by the Dallas Cowboys in the fifth round (2nd overall) of the 1994 Supplemental Draft.
+Davis was selected by the Dallas Cowboys in the fifth round (second overall) of the 1994 Supplemental Draft.
 He was waived on August 28.
-On August 30, he was signed to the practice squad.
-On August 22, 1995, he was released after being passed on the depth chart by rookies Eric Bjornson and Kendell Watkins.
+On August 30, he was signed to the practice squad, where he spent the rest of the season.

+In 1995, he was passed on the depth chart during training camp by rookies Eric Bjornson and Kendell Watkins.
+On October 31, he was released after spending the first 9 weeks of the season on injured reserve with an ankle injury.

 New Orleans Saints

 On June 3, 1996, he was signed by the New Orleans Saints.
 He was cut on August 12.

 Tampa Bay Buccaneers

-On January 20, 1997, he was signed by the Tampa Bay Buccaneers and allocated to the Amsterdam Admirals of the World League of American Football, where he collected 18 receptions for 217 yards and one touchdown as the starter at tight end.
-In the NFL regular season, he appeared in 8 games (2 starts).
+On January 22, 1997, he was signed by the Tampa Bay Buccaneers and allocated to the Amsterdam Admirals of the World League of American Football, where he collected 18 receptions for 217 yards and one touchdown as the starter at tight end.
+In the NFL regular season, he appeared in 8 games with 2 starts, after being declared inactive for the first 8 contests.
+He collected 3 receptions for 35 yards in the final four games.

-In the next 2 seasons, he was the third-string tight end behind Dave Moore and Patrick Hape.
+In the next two seasons, he was the third-string tight end behind Dave Moore and Patrick Hape.
 In 1999, he contributed to a 14-13 playoff victory over the Washington Redskins, catching the winning touchdown with 7:29 minutes left.